-AL Ltd – Advised and prepared detailed skeleton submissions for a client who represented himself before the Chancery Division in the Financial Conduct Authority’s application for Restitution Order under s.382 Financial Services and Markets Act 2000.
+- AL Ltd – Advised upon and prepared detailed skeleton submissions for the Chancery Division in the Financial Conduct Authority’s application for a Restitution Order for £17.5 million under s.382 Financial Services and Markets Act 2000.

 - R v C Z – Successfully argued for a low-level penalty having analysed the way in which breaches of the Control of Asbestos regulations 2012 had occurred.
 The fines imposed were 1/5th of those originally expected.

 - GDC v S – Defended in a General Dental Council prosecution in a case involving cosmetic treatment and breaches of the Dentists Act 1984.